 There are several classifications for POTS or Postural tachycardia syndrome.
 Identifying these different classifications will enable you to address the problem and find ways to cope with the condition.
 It also enables you to monitor the extent of the problem; so as not to cause serious risks to your health condition.

-Patients who suffer from a PD classification of POTS exhibit the inability of the vascular veins to provide adequate resistance to the gravitational pull.
+Patients who suffer from a PD classification of POTS exhibit the inability of the vascular veins; to provide adequate resistance to the gravitational pull.
 This means that there is a higher degree of blood pooling to the lower extremities when standing up.
-Due to the fact that the blood is concentrated on the lower extremities such as the leg, it compels the nervous system to compensate for it by increasing the contractions of the heart.
-Even the initial increase in pumping of blood is for compensatory reason, there will come a point wherein the pool of blood exceeds the compensatory requirement.
-The skeletal muscles are then put to work to ensure that the normal blood pressure is maintained.
+Due to the fact that the blood is concentrated on the lower extremities such as the leg; it compels the nervous system to compensate for it by increasing the contractions of the heart.
+Even the initial increase in pumping of blood is for compensatory reason; there will come a point wherein the pool of blood exceeds the compensatory requirement.
 According to experts, the female to male ratio for the probability of suffering from this type of POTS is 5:1.

 The second classification of POTS, which is less frequent than PD, is called hyperadrenergic form.
 Unlike the first one wherein the effect of the heart rate increase is almost instantaneous, this one is more gradual.
 Those who are suffering from this condition complain about presence of various symptoms like cold sweat; feeling of anxiety and tremor.
 In addition, more than half of those diagnosed with hyperadrenergic POTS complain of migraine headaches too.
 Some studies have shown that this type of condition could have a family history factor into it.